sodascience/metasyn/docs/paper/paper.md

 | String      | Regex, Categorical, Faker, FreeText, Constant                      |
 | Date/time   | Uniform, Constant                                                  |

-From this table, the string distributions deserve special attention as they are not commonly encountered as probability distributions.
+From this table, the string distributions deserve special attention as they are not common probability distributions.
 The regex (regular expression) distribution uses the package [`regexmodel`](https://pypi.org/project/regexmodel/) to automatically detect structure such as room numbers (A108, C122, B109), e-mail addresses, or websites.
 The FreeText distribution detects the language (using [lingua](https://pypi.org/project/lingua-language-detector/)) and randomly picks words from that language.
 The [Faker](https://pypi.org/project/Faker/) distribution can generate specific data types such as localized names and addresses pre-specified by the user.

 Generative model estimation with `metasyn` can be performed as follows: